roman-milk/roman-milk.github.io/homecoming-78.md

+===

- ****** Homecoming ****** bygeronimo_appleby© Tom had haunted her thoughts that night: him in his uniform, resplendent and handsome, the mouth she'd wanted to kiss smiling at her.
+Tom had haunted her thoughts that night: him in his uniform, resplendent and handsome, the mouth she'd wanted to kiss smiling at her.
 She imagined him there in her in bed, his hands on her body, the weight of him on top of her, the girth of him filling her, stretching her open before they began to move together.

  Then, in April there had been the gut-sinking news of potential conflict.
 There had been the worry during May as the Task Force steamed south, and the sleepless nights in June when they were ashore and marching across the island.
 Even when the good news came and it was over Rita still worried, going so far as to phone Tom's father in the camp in Germany, unable to rest until she knew categorically that Tom was alive and well.